Time to roundup some April 23rd trivia about pure beer and bionic entertainment…

 The second interesting thing about the beer purity decree is that it wasn’t really about beer.
 The purity and price controls of the law were really meant to ensure that wheat and rye—cheaper than barley and better for bread—were reserved for bakers; or, in other words, to ensure there was enough bread to go around.

 The evidence is all circumstantial.
-Beer may have been more nutritious than breads made from early grains: teosinte is a grain that, after centuries of careful cultivation, would become maize, but in its original state, was more suited to producing beer than flour.
+Beer may have been more nutritious than breads made from early grains: teosinte is a grain that, after centuries of careful cultivation, would become maize—but in its original state, was more suited to producing beer than flour.
 And most simply, if an early human stuck some wild barley in their proto fanny pack and left it there for awhile, there’s a good chance it would have sprouted and fermented, producing accidental beer—an event far more likely than accidental bread.
-(This immensely speculative NYT article even suggests that inebriated humans were more creative and more easily suppressed herding instincts, which is fun but not grounded in reality).
+This immensely speculative NYT article even suggests that inebriated humans were more creative and more easily suppressed herding instincts than their sober counterparts, which is fun but not grounded in reality.

-Since received wisdom holds that domestication of grain led to the development of mass agriculture led to large permanent settlements (cities and villages), one is also led from this idea to the conclusion that beer birthed “modern” civilization.
-And given that agriculture is at best a double-edged sword and at worst responsible for virtually everything wrong with the world (overpopulation, starvation, hierarchical societies and inequality, resource hoarding), one is inexorably led to the conclusion that christ, I need a beer.
+Since received wisdom holds that domestication of grain led to the development of mass agriculture led to large permanent settlements, one is also led from this idea to the conclusion that beer birthed “modern” civilization.
+And given that agriculture is at best a double-edged sword and at worst responsible for virtually everything wrong with the world (overpopulation, starvation, hierarchical societies and inequality, resource hoarding), one is inexorably led to the conclusion that sigh, I need a beer.